The original biblical manuscripts, women Bible teachers, assurance for believers, God's

 leadership positions.
 Can this be reconciled with Deborah's position as an Old Testament "judge"

-or with Priscilla who taught Apollos?
+or with Priscilla teaching Apollos?

 - The assurance that we are forgiven and